Noctis/kickstart-app/docs/cookbook/Adding_User_Authentication.md

 **IMPORTANT:** If you decide to keep your `.htpasswd` file in your application's directory, make sure to add it to `.gitignore`.
 You *don't* want to commit sensitive information to your repository!

-Define the two new configuration options as required, by modifying your the `bootstrap.php` file, in your application's root directory:
+Define the two new configuration options as required, by modifying the `bootstrap.php` file, in your application's root
+directory:

 ```php
 <?php